Help Arthritis in Dogs

 Flexx is a high strength, premium quality joint supplement that is produced using only superior, organic ingredients formulated to help assist with the prevention and management of arthritis in dogs.
 Its formula is specifically designed to act as a joint protector and is suitable for all regardless of size or breed.
 The all natural properties of Flexx can help to maintain the structure of joints and promote both mobility and flexibility (hence its name).
 In addition to this it also acts as an excellent coat conditioner with dogs boasting a noticeably glossy coat and optimum healthy skin,

-When used with chondroitin, glucosamine sulphate has been shown to reduce or prevent the breakdown of damaged cartilage.
+Glucosamine Sulphate – Used alongside Chondroitin, has been shown to help prevent the breakdown of damaged cartilage.

 If you want to use Flexx we always recommend consulting your vet if your dog has any pre-disposed medical conditions.
 For fit and healthy dogs, other than the obvious joint problems, it can be added to their food as per the instructions.
 Very simply just add it to their food and mix it up if they are fussy about what they eat.